What is a cashless economy?

 - What books, magazines, ebooks you're reading.

-- If you buy any type of prescriptional drugs, that information will be saved somewhere.
+- If you buy any type of prescription drugs, that information will be saved somewhere.

-- Where you went for vacation.
+- Where you went on vacation.
 What you bought and whom you were with.

-In short, your hobbies, life philosophy, health status,affairs will be saved somewhere waiting to be scrutinized.
-This way, the society will be fully transparent.
-More trasparent than what you may have seen in wayward pines, person of interest or any other show that touches on the subject of privacy.
+In short, your hobbies, life philosophy, health status, affairs will be saved somewhere waiting to be scrutinized.
+This way, society will be fully transparent.
+More transparent than what you may have seen in wayward pines, person of interest or any other show that touches on the subject of privacy.

 In a free society, the need for privacy be debated.
 With their freedoms, they can confidently say that they have nothing to hide.
 Maybe it is true wanting to keep some things to yourself means there's something suspicious about you.

-These are people who haven’t stopped to think why they wear clothes, put curtains on their house, buy cars with tinted windows.
-It’s certaintly not because they wish to hide bad stuff about themselves.
-It’s because they want to keep the intimate under wraps; and there is dignity in that.
+These are people who haven't stopped to think about why they wear clothes, put curtains in their house, buy cars with tinted windows.
+It's certainly not because they wish to hide bad stuff about themselves.
+It's because they want to keep the intimate under wraps, and there is dignity in that.

 They say, "the more things change, the more they stay the same".

-A cashless society require people to have phones and cards.
+A cashless society requires people to have phones and cards.
 The implications would mean that they would be required to obtain these utilities.
-What was once a luxury for them would become a neccessity.
+What was once a luxury for them would become a necessity.

-For instance, phones need to charged on a regular basis.
+For instance, phones need to charge on a regular basis.
 Not to mention that they may need monthly subscriptions.

-Once the society becomes fully cashless, that privelege will be a thing of the past.
+Once our societies become fully cashless, that privilege will be a thing of the past.
 When and if that happens, your money will always be in the bank.
 Sellers and buyers alike, transactions will involve crediting one bank account and debiting another bank account.